“…this is what folk punk is all about…”

 Quinton Trembath (aka The 6th Maggie): Quinton regularly joins the maggies on the accordion and as a supporting solo artist on their national and international tours.
 And occasionally in Hobart.

-Bicket played drums with The Dead Maggies until 2017.
+Bicket played drums with The Dead Maggies from the very start ’til 2017.

 Burnie played accordion / keyboards in the band for ages, he still does on the occasional gig in Hobart, and he came into the studio to record Well Hanged with us.